docker-library/docs/php/content.md

 	&& docker-php-ext-enable memcached
 ```

 It is *strongly* recommended that users use an explicit version number in their `pecl install` invocations to ensure proper PHP version compatibility (PECL does not check the PHP version compatiblity when choosing a version of the extension to install, but does when trying to install it).
-Unlike PHP core extensions, PECL extensions should be installed in series to fail properly if something went wrong.
-Otherwise errors are just skipped by PECL.

 For example, `memcached-2.2.0` has no PHP version constraints (https://pecl.php.net/package/memcached/2.2.0), but `memcached-3.0.4` requires PHP 7.0.0 or newer (https://pecl.php.net/package/memcached/3.0.4).
 When doing `pecl install memcached` (no specific version) on PHP 5.6, PECL will try to install the latest release and fail.

 Beyond the compatibility issue, it's also a good practice to ensure you know when your dependencies receive updates and can control those updates directly.

+Unlike PHP core extensions, PECL extensions should be installed in series to fail properly if something went wrong.
+Otherwise errors are just skipped by PECL.

+For example, `pecl install memcached-2.2.0 && pecl install redis-2.2.8` instead of `pecl install memcached-2.2.0 redis-2.2.8`.
+However, `docker-php-ext-enable memcached redis` is fine to be all in one command.

 ### Other extensions